danvet/danvet.github.io/_drafts/maintainer-statistics.md

 consistently.
 Many maintainers forgo adding an explicit *Reviewed-by* tag since they're adding their own *Signed-off-by* tag anyway.
-And since that's required for all contributor commits it's impossible to tell whether a patch has seen any oversight before merging.
+And since that's required for all contributor commits it's impossible to tell whether a patch has seen formal review before merging.
 A reasonable assumption though is that maintainers actually look at stuff before applying.
+For a minimal definition of review of "a second person looked at the patch before merging and deemed the patch a good idea" we can assume that merged contributor patches have a review ratio of 100%.
+Whether that's full formal review or not can unfortunately not be measured with the available data.

 A different story are maintainer self-commits - if there is no tag indicating review by someone else, then either it didn't happen, or the maintainer felt